Tour de France Femmes: Tour de France Femmes

 In June 2021, ASO announced that they would launch a new women's stage race, Tour de France Femmes.
 The first edition would take place over 8 days, following the 2022 Tour de France in July 2022.
 ASO also announced that Zwift would sponsor the race, with live television coverage provided by France Télévisions in conjunction with the European Broadcasting Union.
 The men's tour director, Christian Prudhomme stated that lessons must be learned from the failure of previous events like the Grande Boucle Féminine Internationale, and the goal of ASO is to have a financially sustainable event, one "that will still exist in 100 years".

 The reaction to the launch of the event from the professional women's peloton was overwhelmingly positive, with Anna van der Breggen stating that it has "long been a dream for many of us to compete in a women's Tour de France" and Cecilie Uttrup Ludwig stating that "this is a day that we’ve waited for, for a long time".

 The race has identical classifications to the Tour de France, with the yellow jersey for the general classification, the green jersey for the points classification, the polka dot jersey for the mountains classification, and the white jersey for the young rider (under 23) classification.
 The jerseys are made by Santini.
 Main sponsor Zwift have stated that the success of the women's 'virtual Tour de France' during the COVID-19 pandemic encouraged them to commit to sponsoring the race, with other major Tour de France sponsors like LCL, E.Leclerc and Škoda also supporting the event.
 The race has a prize fund of €250,000, making it the richest race in women's cycling.
+A report commissioned by Zwift stated that the race has "the biggest audience in women’s professional cycling".

-2022 edition
+Inaugural edition

-In October 2021, the route of the 2022 edition was announced by race director Marion Rousse.
+The route of the 2022 edition was announced in October 2021 by race director Marion Rousse.
 The race started in Paris, with a stage finishing the Champs-Élysées on the morning of the final day of the men's race.
 The 8 day race culminated in a summit finish at La Planche des Belles Filles.

 The first edition of the race took place in July 2022, with Annemiek van Vleuten winning the week long race by nearly 4 minutes, despite suffering from a stomach bug in the early stages of the race.
 Marianne Vos took the green jersey of the points classification and Demi Vollering took the polka dot jersey of the mountain classification, as well as finishing second overall.
-The race was highly praised by the public, media, teams and riders - with large crowds and high TV viewership.
+The race was highly praised by the public, media, teams and riders – with large crowds and high TV viewership.
 As the first official women's Tour de France since 1989, the race enjoyed substantial media coverage around the world.
 Race director Marion Rousse did note that there was room for improvement in future editions, and in women's cycling more generally.